Clairehxd/First/readme.md

-#First i use git
+#First i use git.
-why
+why.